Democratic Party (United States): Israel

-Democrats have historically been a stronger supporter of Israel than Republicans.
+Democrats have historically been stronger supporters of Israel than Republicans.
 During the 1940s, the party advocated for the cause of an independent Jewish state over the objections of many conservatives in the Old Right, who strongly opposed it.
 In 1948, Democratic President Harry Truman became the first world leader to recognize an independent state of Israel.

 The 2020 Democratic Party platform acknowledges a "commitment to Israel's security, its qualitative military edge, its right to defend itself, and the 2016 Memorandum of Understanding is ironclad" and that "we oppose any effort to unfairly single out and delegitimize Israel, including at the United Nations or through the Boycott, Divestment, and Sanctions Movement".
 During the Gaza war, the party requested a large-scale military aid package to Israel.
-Biden also announced military support for Israel, condemned the actions of Hamas and other Palestinian militants as terrorism, and ordered the US military to build a port to facilitate the arrival of humanitarian aid to Palestinian civilians in Gaza.
-However, parts of the Democratic base also became more skeptical of the Israel government.
+Biden also announced military support for Israel, condemned the actions of Hamas and other Palestinian militants as terrorism, and ordered the U.S. military to build a port to facilitate the arrival of humanitarian aid to Palestinian civilians in Gaza.

+However, parts of the Democratic base also became more skeptical of the Israeli government.
 The number of Democrats (and Americans in general) who oppose sending arms to Israel has grown as Israel's war in Gaza has continued.
-Experts said support for Israel could have had a negative impact on Democrats in several key states, including Michigan and Pennsylvania, in the 2024 presidential election.
+Experts said support for Israel could have hurt Democrats in several key states, including Michigan and Pennsylvania, in the 2024 presidential election.

-Late in 2024, twenty Democratic lawmakers requested support for US legislation that would ban arms trade with countries that hinder humanitarian aid.
+Late in 2024, twenty Democratic lawmakers requested support for U.S. legislation that would ban arms trade with countries that hinder humanitarian aid.
 According to a Pew Research Center poll conducted in March 2025, 69% of Democrats have an unfavorable view of Israel, compared to 53% in 2022, before the Gaza war.
 By July 2025, about half of the Democratic Senate delegation was opposed to sending arms to Israel.
+Within the context of sympathies in the Middle East situation, a Gallup poll conducted in February 2026 showed that 65% of Democrats expressed sympathy for Palestinians, compared to 17% for Israelis.